Mad River Decoys by Audubon

 Mad River Decoy was established in 1990 by Jim and Nancy Henry in their barn nestled in the Green Mountains of central Vermont.
-Unlike large hunting decoy manufacturers, Mad River focused on conservation decoys and soon began supplying the Audubon Seabird Restoration Program (Project Puffin).
+Unlike large hunting decoy manufacturers, Mad River focused on conservation decoys and soon began supplying the Audubon Seabird Institute (formerly Seabird Restoration Program/Project Puffin) with decoys.
 Jim provided the master carving expertise and manufactured the polyethylene plastic decoys while Nancy specialized in painting the over 30 species they created.

 It was a labor of love, so when retirement came calling Jim and Nancy looked for suitable candidates to take over their business.
 Who better to take the reins but those who pioneered the social attraction technique for which their decoys were made?
-In December 2016, National Audubon Society’s Seabird Restoration Program became the new owners of Mad River Decoy
+In December 2016, National Audubon Society’s Seabird Institute became the new owners of Mad River Decoy.

 The art of making and using decoys to attract birds is thought to have originated with Native American hunters/artists at least 1500 years ago.
 (1)

 Today, bird decoys are still used in hunting, but scientists and wildlife managers also deploy them to attract a variety of species in conservation efforts.